 This graph illustrates the effects of adding the recirculation fan inside of my kegerator.
 Prior to the fan, the tubing temperature spiked to around 55.4 deg F. After the deep freeze kicked on, the tubing dropped to around 53.15 deg F. Not a big change.
 That averages out to 54.275 deg F.

 You can see the point in this graph where the fan is turned on.
 The temperature drops sharply.
 The new is high 47.3 deg F and the new low is 42.13 deg F for an average of 44.715 deg F.

 - Before – Avg Tubing Temp = 54.275, Avg Mid Keg Temp = 38.83, Dif = 15.445 deg F

 - After – Avg Tubing Temp = 44.715, Avg Mid Keg Temp = 38.89, Dif = 5.825 deg F

 The recirculation fan dropped my tubing temperature by 9.62 deg F (62%).
 Practically speaking, that difference is enough to make every pint pour right.
 My first pint pours correctly… I like that!

-Update: As of Otober of 2016 my same fan continues to work great.
-It has been running continuously in my kegerator for over a year straight.
-Note – I use an Eva-dry E-500 in my kegerator to held handle kegerator condensation.
+I purchased this fan in April of 2014 and started using it soon after.
+As of this update in October of 2019 the fan continues to work great.
+It has been running continuously in my kegerator years.
+Note – I do use an Eva-dry E-500 in my kegerator to help handle kegerator condensation.
 See: Handling Kegerator Condensation with the Eva Dry E-500.
 I theorize that keeping condensation under control may play a big part in fan longevity.